-Semuliki National Park Uganda is one of the country’s smallest safari destinations covering an area of 220 sq. km.
-It is an impeccable spot perched at the boarder of Democratic Republic Of Congo and Uganda in Bwamba County, Bundibungyo district in the extreme west of the country.
+Semuliki National Park is one of Uganda’s smallest safari destinations covering an area of 220 sq. km.
+It is an impeccable spot perched at the boarder of Democratic Republic Of Congo and Uganda in Bwamba County, Bundibugyo district in the extreme west of the country.
 Lying within the Albertine Rift, the western arm of the Great Rift Valley; it is included within the Eastern Afro montane biodiversity hot spot.
 It is one of the most recent national parks in Uganda, gazetted in October 1993.

 Semuliki National Park Uganda sprawls across the floor of the Semuliki Valley on the remote, western side of the Rwenzori.
 The park is dominated by the eastern most extension of the great Ituri Forest of the Congo Basin.